 Homemade skin care products are super easy to make and so much fun!
 Those of you who have tried the moisturizer and were inspired to host your own homemade skin care making parties (I loved getting your emails) know how easy and economical it is to blend up your own skincare recipes with friends and family.
 Homemade skin care products save you money, are better for the environment, healthier for your body, and make fantastic gifts!

 After being overwhelmed with email requests for more skin care recipes over the last couple of months, I realized that the skin care section of the site was embarrassingly sparse.
 I apologize for not sharing some of these quick easy natural skin care recipes sooner.
 To be honest, I make so many little concoctions every week that I just take them for granted.

 This scrub literally takes seconds to make, and is gloriously decadent and effective.
 I almost skipped over this little gem because I make it so often!
 This almond scrub was born out of my obsession with waste, or more specifically, the desire to reduce waste.
-I make almond milk every day; and after soaking, blending and straining the almonds, I am always left with a huge amount of delicious almond pulp that is just too good to waste.
+I make almond milk every few days; and after soaking, blending and straining the almonds, I am always left with a huge amount of delicious almond pulp that is just too good to waste.
 There are a ton of fantastic uses for almond pulp such as dehydrated cookies and crusts (I will share some of those recipes in the coming months) but my favorite use for almond pulp is this insanely easy body scrub which is fantastic for removing dead skin cells and gently adding moisture to your skin.

 I like to use this scrub in the bath and then just soak in the water and oil to give my skin a good almond infusion.
 My skin feels like silk when I hop out of the tub.
 I like to use lavender oil as it is so relaxing.
 But you can add any essential oils that tickle your fancy.
 Just remember that pure essential oils are extremely powerful, and a little goes a long way!